 - The location of the camp in relation to the trails is shown on the Skull Mtn Trail map.

-- Photos available in the Fish Trap Horse Camp photo gallery or on the BC Equestrian Trails Group
+- Photos available in the Fish Trap Horse Camp photo gallery.

 Just opened officially on July 30, 2011, the Headwaters Corral Equestrian Campsite in EC Manning Provincial Park is located behind the Manning Park Resort, on the road to the Lightning Lake campsite.
 The camp was a joint project of the Back Country Horsemen of BC, BC Parks and Manning Park Resort, with a significant amount of funding provided through Horse Council BC.
 Back Country Horsemen's Yarrow chapter headed the project, with much volunteer help from the Aldergrove chapter.